webdev-cals-arizona-edu/vueaflet/README.md

  - Create the `Leaflet.map` object
  - Fetch the `Leaflet.map` object using the Vuex interface

 Once you have the object... use it!
 All the Leaflet options and methods are at your disposal.
-There are *some* features that we provide an easy interface to, however.
-See popups below.
+However, there are *some* features that we provide an easy interface to.
+[See popups belows.](#working-with-popups)

 ----------
 ### Markers, circles and polygons